- About Rudolph Law

 Any person who has been ordered by a court not to possess a firearm is a prohibited person.

-Convicted of a Crime of Domestic Violence or Civil Injunction of Harassment or Domestic Violence
+Convicted of Domestic Violence, or Civil Injunction of Harassment or Domestic Violence

 A person who has been convicted of a crime that prohibits him or her from possessing a firearm, such as domestic disorderly conduct that includes violent behavior or has a restraining order against him or her for domestic violence or harassment is a prohibited person.
 The crime need not have been a Felony.